tijmenb/yard-markdown-docs-collected/outputs/lsegal---yard.md

 they are performed through this method (though they should be implemented through the +load_yardoc_from_SOURCE+ method).

+**You should not directly override this method.
+Instead, implement +load_yardoc_from_SOURCENAME+ when implementing loading for a specific source type.
+See the {LibraryVersion} documentation for "Implementing a Custom Library Source"**

 **See**:
 - [Source on GitHub](https://github.com/lsegal/yard/blob/master/lib/yard/server/library_version.rb#L182)

 ### `#gemspec`

 **Returns**: